AcidixReborn/DungeonCommandGame/HOW_TO_PLAY.md

 #### **Combat**
 1. Select your creature
-2. Click "Attack" next to an enemy creature in range
+2. Valid attack targets are highlighted on the board
-   - **Melee attacks**: Adjacent tiles only
+   - **Melee attacks** (⚔️): Adjacent tiles only
-   - **Ranged attacks**: Within the creature's range, line of sight permitting
+   - **Ranged attacks** (🏹): Within the creature's range, line of sight permitting
+3. Click on an enemy creature to attack them
-3. Damage is dealt based on the attack value vs. the defender's HP
+4. Damage is dealt based on the attack value vs. the defender's HP
-4. If a creature's HP reaches 0, it's destroyed and you gain +1 morale!
+5. If a creature's HP reaches 0, it's destroyed and you gain +1 morale!
-5. Attacking **taps** your creature (turns it sideways)
+6. Attacking **taps** your creature (turns it sideways)

+**Ranged Attack Restrictions:**
+- Cannot shoot **from** a forest tile
+- Cannot shoot **at** a creature on a forest tile
+- Cannot shoot **through** forests or mountains (line of sight blocked)
+- Cannot shoot at adjacent enemies (use melee instead)
+- Enemy creatures block line of sight (but allied creatures don't)
+- When you select a creature with ranged attacks, orange arrows (➤) show the line-of-sight path

 #### **Using Order Cards**
 1. Click on an order card in your hand